 "Make sure the property is as you would expect the new tenants to leave it"

-Before putting your property on the rental market, walkthrough and see what needs repairing.
+Before putting your property on the rental market, walk through and see what needs repairing.
 Now is the time to fix any niggling little issues.
-Anything from missing cupboards handles, to a broken letterbox or is the place looking really tired and it needs a lick of paint?
+Anything from missing cupboards handles, to a broken letterbox... or is the place looking really tired and needing a lick of paint?

-If you’re not able to look through the property yourself, have your agent walkthrough, and compile a list of what should and what could be improved.
+If you’re not able to look through the property yourself, have your agent walkthrough and compile a list of what should and could be improved.
 A few small updates will not only make tenants feel more comfortable but will often increase the rent.

 If the previous tenants left damage you may be entitled to compensation.
-Speak with your agent about any damage and holding back on the bond in order to pay for any repairs.
+Speak with your real estate agent about any damage and holding back on the bond in order to pay for any repairs.

 If you have appliances in the property such as an oven, stovetop, dishwasher, washing machine, dryer, etc, make sure they are all in good working order and have been checked over by an electrician.
-Record exact details of items and when they were last serviced/check over and have these to hand in case anything is to go wrong.
+Record exact details of items and when they were last serviced and have these to hand in case anything goes wrong.

-Anyone that has rented, understands the pain of moving into a new place that isn’t up to scratch.
-Promises made by agents or landlords that are not fulfilled.
-It’s disappointing.
+Anyone that has rented understands the pain of moving into a new place that isn’t up to scratch.
+Having unfulfilled promises made by agents or landlords is disappointing.
 It can make tenants resentful and feel undervalued.
 By giving your tenants the best possible experience, you can expect the same at the end of their tenancy.

 Did you find this blog post helpful?
 Do you have any burning questions you need answered?
 Do you have any suggestions on what we could be doing better?